Lateral Collateral Ligament (LCL) Injury

 Like most sprains or tears to a ligament, immediate treatment of the LCL injury includes the application of cold compression, rest and elevation of the knee.
 It is also important to allow the injured knee to rest.

 Treatment differs from case to case depending on the degree of instability in the knee and the patients activity level.
-Treating an LCL injury with rest, cold, and Blood Circulation Boost will speed healing and improve the function of the knee so you can return to your normal activities quickly.
+Treating an LCL injury with rest, cold, and Circulation Boost will speed healing and improve the function of the knee so you can return to your normal activities quickly.
 Once the LCL has improved and activities can be resumed, you will first want to build muscle strength around the knee under the guidance of a physical therapist.

 In cases of a complete rupture of the LCL, reconstruction/reattachment of the LCL will be required.
 Using these therapies prior to surgery will reduce further damage and improve the health of the surrounding tissue so the surgery will be less invasive.
 Generally, the more invasive the surgery, the more scar tissue is introduced into the area.